-FLORIDA KEYS — The subtropical Florida Keys & Key West are resplendent with indigenous species in hidden, tucked-away gardens nestled throughout the 125-mile-long island chain.
+FLORIDA KEYS — The subtropical Florida Keys & Key West are resplendent with indigenous species in hidden, tucked-away gardens throughout the 125-mile-long island chain.

 Hardy palms, tolerant of salt spray from the nearby Atlantic Ocean, sway in island breezes.
 Scenically fringing the Keys landscape are other trees with exotically lyrical names including gumbo limbo, sometimes referred to as the "tourist tree" because of its peeling red bark, and lignumvitae with vivid blue or purple flowers and resin that can treat arthritis.